 ECE 607: Budgets and Accounting - Financial Planning and Management of Children's Programs (1 Credit)

-Prerequisites: ECE 608 or permission of the Academic Director
+Prerequisites: ECE 608 or permission of the Higher Education Coordinator.

 This course will enable early childhood program directors to develop and manage budgets and present budgetary information to constituents.
 Participants will learn how to effectively use budgets as a management tool.
 Tracking budgets, use of fund accounting, financial statements, and spreadsheets as tools for projecting and managing budgets will be introduced.